Quickly exit this site by pressing the Escape key

 Special category personal data may include:

-GMP will only use the minimum amount of personnel information necessary to carry out a particular activity.
+GMP will only use the minimum amount of personal information necessary to carry out a particular activity.

 In order to carry out our functions, we process information relating to a wide variety of individuals including: